gsa-oes/office-of-evaluation-sciences/_projects/2118-digital-forms.md

 ## Notes
 1. <a href="https://www.whitehouse.gov/wp-content/uploads/2020/12/2018-ICB-Report-Final.pdf">Office of Management and Budget, Information Collection Budget of the United States, FY 2018.</a>

-<i>To verify the upload date of our Analysis Plan, <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2118-digital-forms-analysis-plan.pdf">click here</a>.</i>
+<i>Verify the upload date of our Analysis Plan, <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2118-digital-forms-analysis-plan.pdf">on GitHub</a>.</i>